Ten Tips to Plan your Upcoming Homeschool

 - Assume that conversations count as learning.
 Respond to most of their questions.

-- Make fun your goal…take the serious out of education, play in the new educationese focus, y’all know it’s what you want your kid to enjoy anyway.
+- Make fun your goal…take the serious out of education, and play in the new educationese focus, y’all know it’s what you want your kid to enjoy anyway.

 People also ask…